saltedge/sca-identity-service-example/docs/IDENTITY_SERVICE_API.md

 Authenticator application can have hardcoded service configuration (e.g. service url) or support dynamic configuration.

-For dynamic confoguration we propose to use application links (deep-links) or encoded in QR code image application links.
+For dynamic configuration we propose to use application links (deep-links) or encoded in QR code image application links.
 For initiating connect flow, service should generate application link for initiating connection in mobile application.
 Example of application link:
 ```